 - Accidental Hero: There are times when Gladstone's luck indirectly causes good things to happen to people more deserving than himself, for instance "foiling" a bank robbery by gently holding down a robber who fell over in front of him.
 Egotist that he is, Gladstone thinks these absurd contrivances actually make him a good person.

 - Adaptational Jerkass: This version of Gladstone is more of a Jerkass than his counterpart in the 80s show, where Gladstone was an Adaptational Nice Guy.
 This puts the character more in line with his original portrayal in the comics, where he's usually a petty, selfish Smug Snake.

-- Adaptational Nice Guy: As bad as this version of Gladstone is, he still comes off slightly nicer than his comic counterpart.
+- Adaptational Nice Guy: As bad as this version of Gladstone is, he still comes off slightly nicer than his counterpart in American comics.
 While he maintains his negative qualities he's also much less overt in showing them and his relationship with Donald is implied to be a case of Innocently Insensitive on his end.
 The comic version delights in aggravating and setting Donald off.